The Technology M&A Review: Russia

 - all shareholders of the company and the company itself must be parties to the arbitration agreement; and

 The status of a PAI is granted to an arbitration institution, whether Russian or foreign, by the Ministry of Justice of the Russian Federation subject to certain conditions and following a formal procedure.
-To date, only seven arbitration institutions have obtained PAI status and hence may settle arbitrable corporate disputes:
+To date, 10 arbitration institutions have obtained PAI status and hence may settle arbitrable corporate disputes:

 - the International Commercial Arbitration Court at the Chamber of Commerce and Industry of the Russian Federation;

 - the Arbitration Centre at the Russian Union of Industrialists and Entrepreneurs;